StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ### Why versioning?

 As StackState evolves, versioning of the exported Node elements is necessary.
-The export conf contains metadata stating the Node version \(`_version`\) which is useful in order to allow an autoupgrade to a more recent version of StackState and ensure compatibility.
+The export conf contains metadata stating the Node version \(`_version`\) which is useful to allow an autoupgrade to a more recent version of StackState and ensure compatibility.

 ```text
 {